innoq/ml-ops.org/content/three-levels-of-ml-software.md

 The model engineering pipeline is usually utilized by a data science team and includes a number of operations that lead to a final model.
 We recommend automating these steps as much as possible.

+### Model Training

-1. *Model Training* - The process of applying the machine learning algorithm on training data to train an ML model.
+*Model Training* - The process of applying the machine learning algorithm on training data to train an ML model.
 It also includes feature engineering the hyperparameter tuning for the model training activity.
 The following list is adopted from ["Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/app02.html#project_checklist_appendix)